-Figure 1: 3D super-resolution microscopy allows dissecting the molecular organisation of chromosome axes (green/cyan) and the synaptonemal complex (magenta/purple) that assembles between two homologous chromosomes (gray) within the germline of C. elegans.
+Figure 1: 3D super-resolution microscopy allows dissection of the molecular organisation of chromosome axes (green/cyan) and the synaptonemal complex (magenta/purple) that assembles between two homologous chromosomes (grey) within the germline of C. elegans.

 The Köhler group studies how chromatin is organised during meiosis to allow for the production of haploid gametes from diploid precursor cells.